Upper School Distinguished Programs

-Students have the opportunity to apply to our Global Scholars Program and graduate with distinction in one of five areas of study.
+Students have the opportunity to apply to our Scholars Program and graduate with distinction in one of five areas of study.
 Through specific coursework and experiential discovery, students will build a portfolio of work they will defend before faculty.

 Students may earn distinction in one of five areas:

-• Aesthetics & Culture
+Aesthetics and Culture

-• STEAM (Science, Technology, Engineering, Arts and Math)
+Technology, Engineering, and Design

-Ninth and tenth grade students build essential academic and life skills as they discover the power of technology and information, grapple with the impact of the environment and finances on their lives, and advocate for contemporary global and local issues.
+Students in Grades 9–10 build essential academic and life skills as they discover the power of technology and information, grapple with the impact of the environment and finances on their lives, and advocate for contemporary global and local issues.